gillbates/vertx.map.reduce-bestpractice/README.md

 In production, we load the data into memory with Future from vertx, which perfectly increase the IO.

-But we found that the way we run our calculation task also matters ...
+But we found that the way we schedule our calculation task also matters ...

 In our production:

-1, The data is loaded as a list of sequentiel events, e.g. 100k events.
+1, The data is loaded as a list of sequential events, e.g. 100k events.

 2, All these events are sent to 1000 StrategyCalculate Worker concurrently to do some calculations.

 3, All these events are sent one by one.

 4, We would rank the result after each StrategyCalculate Worker finished the calculation of his 100k events.

 In order to simply and reproduce the problem, we implement this BenchmarkScheduler with 3 methods.